mjanks/DiskAllocation/README.md

 # DiskAllocation
-This program will attemt to test the efficacy of two disk-allocation schemes:  Contiguous allocation and indexed allocation.
+This program will attempt to test the efficacy of two disk-allocation schemes:  Contiguous allocation and indexed allocation.